awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 If you have created your AWS account after 2013\-12\-04 or you are creating your Auto Scaling group in a new region, we create a default VPC for you\.
 Your default VPC comes with a default subnet in each Availability Zone\.
 If you have a default VPC, your Auto Scaling group is created in the default VPC by default\.

-For information about default VPCs and checking whether your account comes with a default VPC, see [Your Default VPC and Subnets](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html#launching-into) in the *Amazon VPC Developer Guide*\.
+For information about default VPCs and checking whether your account comes with a default VPC, see [Your Default VPC and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#launching-into) in the *Amazon VPC Developer Guide*\.

 ## IP Addressing in a VPC<a name="as-vpc-ipaddress"></a>

 When you launch your Auto Scaling instances in a VPC, your instances are automatically assigned a private IP address in the address range of the subnet\.
 This enables your instances to communicate with other instances in the VPC\.

 You can configure your launch configuration to assign public IP addresses to your instances\.
-Assigning public IP addresses to your instances enables them to communicate with the Internet or other services in AWS\.
+Assigning public IP addresses to your instances enables them to communicate with the internet or other services in AWS\.

-When you enable public IP addresses for your instances, they receive both IPv4 and IPv6 addresses if you launch them into a subnet that is configured to automatically assign IPv6 addresses to instances\.
-Otherwise, they receive IPv4 addresses\.
-For more information, see [IPv6 Addresses](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#ipv6-addressing) in the *Amazon EC2 User Guide for Linux Instances*\.
+When you enable public IP addresses for your instances and launch them into a subnet that is configured to automatically assign IPv6 addresses, they receive both IPv4 and IPv6 addresses\.
+Otherwise, they receive only IPv4 addresses\.
+For more information, see [IPv6 Addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#ipv6-addressing) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Instance Placement Tenancy<a name="as-vpc-tenancy"></a>

 Dedicated Instances are physically isolated at the host hardware level from instances that aren't dedicated and from instances that belong to other AWS accounts\.
 When you create a VPC, by default its tenancy attribute is set to `default`\.
 In such a VPC, you can launch instances with a tenancy value of `dedicated` so that they run as single\-tenancy instances\.
 Otherwise, they run as shared\-tenancy instances by default\.
 If you set the tenancy attribute of a VPC to `dedicated`, all instances launched in the VPC run as single\-tenancy instances\.
-For more information, see [Dedicated Instances](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/dedicated-instance.html) in the *Amazon VPC User Guide*\.
+For more information, see [Dedicated Instances](https://docs.aws.amazon.com/vpc/latest/userguide/dedicated-instance.html) in the *Amazon VPC User Guide*\.
 For pricing information, see the [Amazon EC2 Dedicated Instances](https://aws.amazon.com/ec2/purchasing-options/dedicated-instances/) product page\.

 When you create a launch configuration, the default value for the instance placement tenancy is `null` and the instance tenancy is controlled by the tenancy attribute of the VPC\.
 The following table summarizes the instance placement tenancy of the Auto Scaling instances launched in a VPC\.